sir-dunxalot/ember-flash-messages/README.md

 Ember Flash Messages [![Build Status](https://travis-ci.org/sir-dunxalot/ember-flash-messages.svg?branch=master)](https://travis-ci.org/sir-dunxalot/ember-flash-messages) [![Dependencies Status](https://david-dm.org/sir-dunxalot/ember-flash-messages.png)](https://www.npmjs.com/package/ember-flash-messages)
 ======

-Ember Flash Messages (`ember-flash-messages`) is a customizable, lightweight Ember.js addon for displaying flash messages to users.
+Ember Flash Messages (`ember-flash-messages`) adds API-like functionality to your Ember CLI app for rendering and managing flash messages.
+The primary purpose of this addon is to manage functionality in your JS whilst getting out of the way for styling and templating, allowing you to match your styleguide and mockups precisely.
+However, basic stylesheets and animations are included and may be optionally imported.

 ## Features

+- Three easy ways to show messages:
-- Messages queue and display one at a time
+  - Time messages and show them one at a time
+  - Show messages at the same time for an indefinite amount of time
+  - Add a static component to a template
+- Use Handlebars in your static flash messages' content
+- Let the user close the message regardless of the remaining duration
+- Add an action the will be run whenever the user clicks or closes a message
-- Works out-of-the-box in any route, controller, or view
+- Use out-of-the-box in any route, controller, or view
-- No library requirements (Bootstrap, jquery animate, etc)
-- Just call `this.flashMessage(type, content [, duration])`
-- Message component made available for static alerts
-- Works in application or route-specific templates
+- Use in your application or route-specific templates
-- Default and message-specific durations
+- Specify default options and message-specific overrides
 - Semantic markup

 [See what's in the works here](#features-in-the-works).